 It may be instructive to look at the cost of sequencing (rather than synthesising) genetic material, since sequencing technology is more developed, and hence may indicate the path that synthesis costs may trace.
-The cost of synthesising a full human genome fell by factor of more than 100,000 over two decades - faster than even an exponential decline.
-Gene synthesis technology is relatively less mature, but the cost to synthesise a unit of genetic material has already fallen by a factor of roughly 1000 over the cost to synthesis a shows no signs of slowing.
+The cost of synthesising a full human genome fell by a factor of more than 100,000 over two decades - faster than even an exponential decline.
+Gene synthesis technology is relatively less mature, but the cost to synthesise a unit of genetic material has already fallen by a factor of roughly 1000 and that trend shows no signs of slowing.